DK27ss/HunnyFinance-Earn-Manipulation/README.md

 ### Impact

 *   **Drain Funds** Direct and critical threat to the **$50,163** of TVL.
 An attacker can systematically drain funds from the contract.
-*   **Bypasses Core Protocol Mechanic** This attack completely nullifies the time-based staking incentive (loyalty), which is a core part of the protocol tokenomics.
-*   **Instant, Unearned Gains:** It allows an attacker to extract the maximum bonus immediately after staking.
+*   This attack completely nullifies the time-based staking incentive (loyalty), which is a core part of the protocol tokenomics, It allows an attacker to extract the maximum bonus immediately after staking.
-*   **Compounding Threat** When combined with the principal manipulation vulnerability, an attacker can first create a large amount of fake `earned` tokens, and then use this second exploit to claim a bonus on them immediately at a 100% ratio.
+*   When combined with the principal manipulation vulnerability, an attacker can first create a large amount of fake `earned` tokens, and then use this second exploit to claim a bonus on them immediately at a 100% ratio.

 ---